-HELP's Middle Years research is led by Dr. Kimberly Schonert-Reichl and Dr. Eva Oberle.
-HELP acknowledges Drs.
-Schonert-Reichl and Oberle for their leadership and expertise in social and emotional development research, their dedication to exploring children's experiences in the middle years and for raising the profile of children's voices, locally and internationally.
+HELP's Middle Years research is led by Dr. Eva Oberle.
+HELP acknowledges Dr. Oberle for her leadership and expertise in social and emotional development research, her dedication to exploring children's experiences in the middle years, and for raising the profile of children's voices.
+HELP also acknowledges the contributions of Dr. Kimberly Schonert-Reichl and her expertise in the area of social and emotional learning to the development and implementation of the MDI.

-ABOUT THE HUMAN FARLY I FARNING PARTNERSHIP
+ABOUT THE HUMAN EARLY LEARNING PARTNERSHIP